Centre for Fashion Curation (CfFC) is a world-leading centre in the field of fashion curation.

 - Wearing the Wunderkammer: A critical practice-led analysis of cabinets of curiosity, articulating the quality of curiosity and applying it to a fashion exhibition.

 - Embedding the personal: the construction of a fashion autobiography as museum exhibition.

 - Everyday dress and multi-sensory experiences within contemporary dress in the UK.

 - Relationships between fashion and art in New York and Paris.

 - Historical and contemporary ancillary trades of the London elite fashion industry.

 - Italian fashion collections – preservation, analysis and relationships between scholarship and production.

 - Curating the fashion victim: establishing strategies for exhibition-making when presenting fashion and humour.

-MA Fashion Curation
+MA Fashion Curation and Cultural Programming

 - The wardrobe of Frida Kahlo